PHIacademy/ai-engineering-claude-c4-enterprise-multi-agent-code-review-orchestrator-project/README.md

 | #2 | Add search functionality for todos | Merged |
 | #3 | Add premium subscription features | Merged |

-(Note: PR #2 and #3 were intended to be left open, matching the original assignment's merged/open/open pattern, but were merged in my setup.
+(Note: PR #2 and #3 were intended to be left open, matching the original assignment's merged/open/open pattern, but were merged by mistake during setup.
 This does not affect the review system's behavior — the orchestrator's GitHub MCP calls treat merged and open PRs identically, and the reports were generated after the merge with no change in report quality.)

 All 9 required report files (JSON, Markdown, HTML × 3 PRs) in `reports/` were generated against this substitute repository, using the same, unmodified orchestrator/CLI implementation described above: